Virginia General Assembly headed for showdown over taxing and spending

 While the Senate “does not include nearly enough tax relief,” Youngkin said, there is room to find common ground.
 “The idea we have to choose between tax relief and our shared priorities is a false choice,” he said.

 On Thursday, the House and Senate will each vote on its preferred budget plan and send it to the opposite chamber.
-Then they’ll spend until the end of session reconciling differences.
+Then they have until the session ends on March 12 to reconcile differences.

 The two chambers are coming at tax cuts from different angles, with the House going broad and the Senate saying it’s aiming relief at those who need it most.
 The Senate plan includes $420 million over the two years for a refundable Earned Income Tax Credit for low-income working families.
 The House zeros that out.